SheffieldML/GPmat/README.md

 **Current release is 0.1211**.

-As well as downloading the GPSIM software you need to obtain the toolboxes specified below. **These can be downloaded using the *same* password you get from registering for the GPSIM software.**
+As well as downloading the GPSIM software you need to obtain the toolboxes specified below.

 | **Toolbox**                                 | **Version** |
 |---------------------------------------------|-------------|